sourabh8252561439/synapse-ai-landing-page/README.md

 - CSS3

 ## 💼 Purpose
-This project demonstrates a production-level SaaS landing page focused on modern UI design and conversion optimization for AI-based products.
+This project demonstrates a production-level SaaS landing page designed for AI and automation startups, focusing on modern UI design, scalability, and conversion optimization.

 ## 📱 Responsive
 Fully optimized for mobile, tablet, and desktop devices.